leshark/Simple-DNS-tunneling-detector/README.md

 Now you can run the code with just `python3 __main__.py`

 ### Installation with Docker
-complete first 3 steps of installation and then run the following:
+complete the first 3 steps of installation and then run the following:
 ```
 docker build -t dns-detector .
 docker run -v $(pwd):/app dns-detector
 ```
-> remember to mount necessary directories (if you have changed them in config)
+> Remember to mount necessary directories (if you have changed them in config)

 ### Installation with pip
-* complete first 2 steps of installation
+* Complete first 2 steps of installation
 * Run `pip install -e .`
 * Go to `your_directory/dns_tunneling_detector`
 * Now you can simply do `python3 -m dns_tunneling_detector`